 “My name is Benter Oyugi.
 I was born here in Mathare.
 I was raised by my mum, who is a single mother because my father passed on when I was four months old only.”

 This left her family in a difficult situation, which turned even worse when she started menstruating.
 Pads are a costly thing if your income is minimal.
-The average daily income for unskilled labourers is around 1-1.5 USD.
+The average daily income for unskilled laborers is around 1-1.5 USD.
 One pack of pads, on average, costs 0.8 USD.
 This makes purchasing menstrual products a financial struggle each month for thousands of women in this region alone.

 The constant fear of not having enough money for the next pack of pads was very stressful.
 She continues: